manorrock/azure-examples/spring-cloud/helloworld/README.md

 application within the Azure Spring Cloud.
 Do not worry this expected and can be ignored.

-You can verify the application works by using your favorite browser and going to http://localhost:8080/
+You can verify the application works by using your browser and going to http://localhost:8080/

 ## Deploy the application to Azure Spring Cloud